UBCOAerospaceClub/2025_SSDV3/README.md

-<p style="text-align: center;font-weight: bold;">This project has been migrated to the UBCO Aerospace Club <a href="https://github.com/UBCOAerospaceClub/2025_SSDV3">2025_SSDV3</a> fork.</p>

 # The Super Step Down V3

 ![Top View](kicad/SSDV3_board_snazzy.png)

-The SSDV3 is an independently-made, non-isolated DC/DC converter designed for unmanned aerial systems (UAS).
+The SSDV3 is a non-isolated DC/DC converter module designed for unmanned aerial systems (UAS).
 The module is intended for converting 50V battery input down to 5-12V output at a maximum load of 8A.
 It acts as a reliable battery-eliminator circuit (BEC) through effective regulation in the presence of voltage transients caused by high-power brushless motors.

+The SSDV3 was independently started by Julian Joaquin as an open-source hardware project, and has been adapted by the UBCO Aerospace Club for its own use in collaboration with Julian.

+*We are working on producing the documentation.*

 ## Specifications